lesleyrs/Client3/README.md

 #### Wii
 in dolphin emulator you can find the sdcard path in `options>configuration>wii>sd card` settings and after moving the files there you have to click `Convert Folder to File Now` to format it.

-Controls: wiimote IR pointer works as mouse, A for left click, B for right click, Dpad works as arrow keys, home button to exit.
+Controls: wiimote IR pointer works as mouse, A for left click, B for right click, Dpad works as arrow keys, 1 for control, home button to exit.

 TODO: need 2 framebuffers to a show cursor on screen without flickering or you won't see where you are aiming (dolphin mouse is slightly offset)